A Full-On Crisis

 - Schools, churches and businesses are being hardened and armed

-- Abused domestic partners are killed, hurt or threatened with firearms=
+- Abused domestic partners killed, injured or threatened with guns

-- Children at risk: shot by guns flooding the home, or from witnessing gun violence
+- Children at risk: shot by guns flooding the home or witnessing gun violence

-- Walking down the street, shopping, dining, using transit, and workplaces are getting dangerous
+- Walking in public, shopping, dining, transit and workplaces are getting dangerous

 - Shootings “rising on public transit across the country” Wash.
 Post 4.17.22

-- Stray bullet, bystander, and accidental shootings are becoming routine
+- Stray bullet, bystander and accidental shootings are now routine

 - Surging road-rage and drive-by shootings

-- Deadlier hate crimes over race, religion, sexual orientation and politics
+- Deadlier hate over race, gender, religion, politics

-- Citizens resisting or shooting police in traffic stops or responses to 911 calls
+- Resisting police in traffic stops or 911 calls

 A costly, national embarrassment